-Regulation (EU) No 1227/2011 on wholesale energy market integrity and transparency (REMIT) establishes a sector-specific framework for the monitoring of wholesale energy markets, with the objective of detecting and deterring insider trading and market manipulation.
-REMIT was originally seen by the legislators as a "basic tailor-made market abuse framework in the energy sector legislation for all electricity and gas products not covered by the Market Abuse Directive" (the predecessor of MAR and CS MAD).

-The scope of REMIT was therefore specifically designed to accommodate the operational complexity of physical energy markets and specificities of the energy sector (electricity and natural gas) and to appropriately complement the market abuse legislation covering the financial sector.

-This chapter intends to provide guidance to the NRAs on the scope of REMIT by presenting the Agency's understanding of the notions of wholesale energy products ('WEP') and markets ('WEM') as defined by Article 2 of REMIT.
+- (5) Regulation (EU) No 1227/2011 on wholesale energy market integrity and transparency (REMIT) established a sector-specific framework for the monitoring of wholesale energy markets, with the objective of detecting and deterring insider trading and market manipulation.
+REMIT was originally seen by the legislators as a "basic tailor-made market abuse framework in the energy sector legislation for all electricity and gas products not covered by the Market Abuse Directive" (the predecessor of MAR and CS MAD). - (6) The scope of REMIT was therefore specifically designed to accommodate the operational complexity of physical energy markets and specificities of the energy sector (electricity and natural gas) and to appropriately complement the market abuse legislation covering the financial sector. - (7) The REMIT revision updated the scope of the original REMIT Regulation, adapting it to the evolving market circumstances. - (8) In addition, Article 83 of the recast Gas Regulation amended REMIT directly to include hydrogen in certain Articles where the term 'electricity or natural gas' is mentioned. - (9) This chapter intends to provide guidance to the NRAs on the scope of REMIT, including the enlarged scope introduced by the REMIT revision, by presenting the Agency's understanding of the notions of wholesale energy products ('WEP') and wholesale energy markets ('WEM') as defined by Article 2 of REMIT.
 Subchapter 2.2 identifies the products and markets that fall in the general scope of REMIT; Subchapter 2.3 provides guidance on the geographical scope of REMIT application; Subchapter 2.4 specifies the type of natural or legal persons that can fall into the scope of REMIT; and finally, Subchapter 2.5 explains the interactions between REMIT and the financial legislation as laid down in Article 1(2) of REMIT.